-- To find out how you can use your ideal customers’ favored marketing methods to increase effectiveness
+- To find out how you can use your ideal customers’ favoured marketing methods to increase effectiveness

 - You are already in business but want to increase your competitiveness

-Getting into your competitors’ market segment is not the smartest move.
-Yet, prior research will help you figure out what customers are not getting from their seller.
-You’d know what to provide to inbound more unhappy customers.
+Jumping into your competitors’ market pool isn’t the smartest move.
+But, prior research will help you figure out what customers are not getting from their seller.
+Which would help you to understand how to plug those gaps and fulfil those dissatisfied customers.

 Defining your core market helps you to focus your efforts on satisfying a specific set of customer needs.
-So you can ensure continuous improvement and become an authority in that area.
+So, you can ensure continuous improvement and become an authority in your area.

-That, in turn, helps you build trust, and establishing trust gets you customers and repeat clients.
+That, in turn, helps you build trust.
+And establishing trust gets you loyal customers and repeat business.

-How to Identify and Analyze your Target Market in 2017 and Beyond
+How to Identify and Analyse your Target Market in 2021 and Beyond

 So, how do you ensure to relish in the benefits of segmenting your focus market?

-Here are 6 ways to help you decode your target market online and off:
+Here are 6 ways to help you decode your target market, both online and off:

-Do not be surprised if what you think of your focus market is wrong.
-Let the numbers do the talking, so to speak.
-Collect the research data to inform your decision.
+So, don’t be surprised if what you think of your focus market is wrong.
+Instead, let the data do the talking.

 Here are some surprising stats that might catch you off-guard: